-The Diamondbacks have shown interest in free agent Miguel Tejada according to a report.
+The Arizona Diamondbacks offered free agent infielder Miguel Tejada a minor league deal according to a report from ESPN Deportes.

 According to the report, Arizona offered Tejada a minor league contract with an invitation to spring training.
 Tejada is reportedly holding out for a guaranteed contract and is said to be drawing interest from another MLB team.
 The 38-year-old Tejada did not play in the Major Leagues last season.
 He signed a minor league deal with the Baltimore Orioles, but later requested his release when it became apparent he would not be called up to the Major Leagues.